niltonkummer/go-router/samples/README_pingpong.txt

 to proper ids "ping" or "pong" in router, so the connection between Pinger and Ponger is set up thru router.

+In 3rd game (pingpong3), we set the players two steps apart.
+Instead of connecting Pinger/Ponger thru the same router, we create two routers, one for Pinger and the other for Ponger.
+These two routers are connected directly and Pinger and Ponger are attached to one of them.

-In 3rd game (pingpong3), we set the players further apart.
-Instead of connecting Pinger/Ponger thru the same router, we create a unix sock connection, create a router at both ends of it, and attach pingChan/pongChan to one of the routers.
+In 4th game (pingpong4), we set the players further apart.
+Instead of two routers directly connected, we create a unix sock connection, create and connect a router at both ends of it, and attach pingChan/pongChan to one of the routers.

 In the above three configurations, Pinger and Ponger's interface and code remain